fewieden/MMM-soccer/README.md

     'CL': 'Liverpool FC'
 },
 ```
 Please take care to include all quotation marks, separate with commata, and use the same league codes (find below) you have included in the 'show' array.
 The team name needs to correspond to the original name of the team as provided by the API.
-Have a look into the ```replace``` object in the config to see if the team name is replaced with a shorter one on the mirror.
+Have a look into the `replace` object in the config to see if the team name is replaced with a shorter one on the mirror.
 If that is the case, take the original one (the one on the left for each replace property).

-Omitting a league code from 'show' in this array will show the full league table and not include any focus.
+Omitting a league code from `'show'` in this array will show the full league table and not include any focus.
-Any league included here need to be included in 'show' as well to show the league on your mirror.
+Any league included here need to be included in `'show'` as well to show the league on your mirror.

 ## Replacements
 There is a `replacements.json` file in the directory including all teams of the free plan.
 By default, the default replacement for the original team name will be used in the module.
 You can choose between 'default' mode or 'short' mode showing the 3-letter ID code for the team for a super slim module.

 ## Live Mode

-The module calls all requested matches every X minutes (see config option apiCallInterval).
+The module calls all requested matches every X minutes (see config option `apiCallInterval`).
 Whenever one or more matches are scheduled in less than this interval, a Live Mode will activate.
-All matches currently played will be included in an array and requested every minute.
+All matches currently played will be included in an array and requested once every minute.
 ~Additional informations like game minute and scorers will be provided for these games.~ (another API is needed for this)
 Also, only the leagues with current matches will be shown.
 When no game is live, the module will return back to normal mode.